Skip to main content

 Why Stability Matters

 Web components can react to property changes.
-When you pass a new object reference, the component may re-initialize, even if the content is identical.
+When you pass a new object reference, the component detects a change and must compare the values to determine if re-initialization is needed.

 The Problem: